 This model lets you calculate the conversion rate more precisely.
 All sources can be divided into significant and secondary (insignificant).

-Then sessions from secondary sources (clicks from saved pages, entering the site address, or internal traffic) are attributed to a more significant previous source, allowing you to better measure its effectiveness.
+Then sessions from secondary sources (clicks on saved pages, entering the site address, or internal traffic) are attributed to a more significant previous source, allowing you to better measure its effectiveness.